“Inclusive, good-quality education is a foundation for dynamic and equitable societies” ~ Desmond Tutu

 All students should be able to access regular social spaces/playgrounds alongside their peers.
 A variety of social options (including structured activities) should be provided so that all students have choice about where and how they spend their social/break times.

-All students should be supported to engage in appropriate social interactions through the modelling and teaching of pro-social behaviour – an aspect that is authentically and contextually incorporated within Positive Behaviour for Learning.
-The Personal and Social General Capability of the Australian Curriculum also provides opportunity for social learning to occur.
+All students should be supported to engage in appropriate social interactions through the modelling and teaching of pro-social behaviour.
+The Personal and Social General Capability of the Australian Curriculum provides opportunity for social learning to occur.
 This learning is aligned to subject area content and delivered concurrently throughout lessons in the regular classroom environment.

 Adult proximity during social situations should also be considered.
 Reflection about the purpose, impact and effectiveness of close adult supervision should occur regularly – Why is adult proximity necessary?
 What other supports and adjustments could be made?
 Is the proximity enabling or limiting a student’s social interactions?
 Is there opportunity to fade or reduce proximity overtime?